 The JBL 400BT have a decently breathable design.
 They don't fully cover your ears, so the outer ear will remain relatively cool while you exercise.
 They still trap a bit of heat and won't be as breathable as in-ears or earbuds, but they should be good enough if you do decide to use them for sports.

-The Live 400BT are decently portable on-ear headphones that fold into a more compact format.
-They won't be the easiest to carry around on your person, but they'll easily fit into a handbag or backpack.
+The Live 400BT are passably portable on-ear headphones.
+Like the JBL Live 460NC Wireless, they can fold into a more compact format.
+They won't be the easiest to carry around on your person, but they can easily fit into a handbag or backpack.
 Unfortunately, they don't come with case or pouch, which is slightly disappointing.

 The JBL Live 400BT are decently well-built on-ear headphones.
 They have the same build and design as the E45BT, but with slightly better metal hinges where they fold.
 The headband is flexible, has a thin metal frame for reinforcement, and has a slightly better, more premium-looking stitching around the frame.
 The ear cups are also fairly dense, making the headphones sturdy enough to handle a couple of accidental drops without getting damaged.
 Unfortunately, like the E45BT, the plastic used in their build feels a bit cheap, especially when compared to the higher-end Live 650BTNC.
 Overall, they're a decently sturdy headset but don't quite feel as durable as some of the competing options, like the Skullcandy Grind.